THE PHILIPPINES

 Item Monthly Cost (PHP) Notes

-Cash 15,000 Day-to-day spending on fresh fruit, breads, local meals, and small purchases.
+Cash / GCash 15,000 Day-to-day spending on fresh fruit, breads, local meals, and small purchases.

 Key point to look at in anyones budget whn moving to the Philippines

-The aim of this monthly expense breakdown is to provide a real cost of living estimate.
-It reflects a budget-minded quality of life based on sensible spending, offering comfort without being excessive.
-While it gives a reliable benchmark for day-to-day living, it is important to remember that no buffer has been built in for unexpected costs such as medical emergencies, major repairs, or other one-off expenses.
-These should be planned for separately to avoid disrupting your monthly budget.
+This monthly expense breakdown is designed to give a realistic cost of living estimate for long-term life in the Philippines.
+It reflects a budget-minded lifestyle based on sensible spending — comfortable, but not excessive.
+The one thing it does not include is a buffer for unexpected costs such as medical emergencies, major repairs, or other one-off expenses, so those should be planned for separately.

 Category Budget Lifestyle